Game Examples Guide¶

 - Audio Integration: Sound effects for shooting, explosions, music

-- Tilemap Background: Starfield using tilemap system
+- Background: Starfield (code-generated star pattern) or tilemap

 Key Systems¶